Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 - The "ID" is the unique identifier string of the cookbook.
 This is currently chosen by the developer when creating the cookbook.

-- The "name", "description", "version" and "supportEmail" strings are additional metadata fields that the can provide users and apps with more details about the experience.
+- The "name", "description", "version" and "supportEmail" strings are additional metadata fields that can provide users and apps with more details about the experience.

 - The "version" is the string form of the cookbook's [semantic version](https://semver.org/).
 If the cookbook is updated, this version string MUST also be increased.